nationalparkservice/DRR_Template/vignettes/HowToUseThisTemplate.md

 In addition to the report outline and a description of content for each section, the template includes four standard code chunks.

-- `Parameters`.
+- `user-edited-parameters`.
 A series of parameters that are used in the creation of the DRR and may be re-used in metadata and associated data package construction.

-  - `projectDir`.
-Should point to the root folder on your computer where your template lives.
+You will need to edit these parameters for each DRR.

+  - `title`.
+The title of the Data Release Report.
   - `reportNumber`.
 This is optional, and should _only_ be included if publishing in the semi-official DRR series.
-If not, this line can be removed as well as the `subtitle` lines below (lines 23 and 24 in the template)
   - `reportRefID`.
 This is the Data Store reference ID for the report.
-Must be here so that it is reused in creation of the metadata and manifest files.
+  - `AuthorNumb`.
+The number of authors for the DRR.
+There must be a minimum of 1 author!
+  - `AuthorName1`.
+The name of the first author.
+  - `AuthorAffiliation1`.
+The affiliation/address of the first author.
+  - `AuthorName2`.
+Optional based on number of authors.
+If one author, comment out using #
+  - `AuthorAffiliation2`.
+Optional based on number of authors.
+If one author, comment out using #

+  Add additional AuthorName# and AuthorAffiliation# as needed, following the template.

+  - `DRRabstract`.
+The abstract for the DRR (which is distinct from the data package abstract).
+Pay careful attendtion to non-standard characters, line breaks, carriage returns, and curly-quotes.
+You may find it useful to write the abstract in NotePad++ or some other text editor and not a word processor (such as Microsoft Word).
+Indicate line breaks with \n and a space between paragraphs - should you want them - using \n\n.
+The Abstract should succinctly describe the study, the assay(s) performed, the resulting data, and their reuse potential, but should not make any claims regarding new scientific findings.
+No references are allowed in this section.
+A good suggested length for abstracts is less than 250 words.

   - `dataPackageXXX`.
 There are three parameters for each data package associated with each DRR.
 The RefID parameters should match the Data Store reference IDs; the Title parameter should match the title in Data Store, and the description should be a short title/phrase that will be used throughout the text of the report, metadata, and manifest files.
 Data package parameters can be added (or removed) as needed, but the template includes two by default
-  - `title`.
-The title of the Data Release Report.
-  - `author`.
-Author information should be edited to include the authors of the report.
-Two examples are included.

-Because folks will ask...

-1. The abstract is not included in the `abstract` field because if it's there it can't be easily reused in other places.
-This is our workaround to ensure that the abstract can be consistent across the report and data packages.

-2. Yes, we intended to use the `subtitle` field to hold the report number.
-The rmarkdown template does not have a field/placeholder for report number so (for now) this is our workaround.
-If you need or want a subtitle, this should be included in the title field similar to how it would be included in a citation.
+- `parameters-do-not-edit`.
+There parameters are auto-generated based on either the EML you supplied (when that becomes an option) or the information you've already supplied under "user-edited-parameters".
+You really should not need to edit these parameters.

 - `setup`.
 Pretty self explanatory, but there are two snippets for loading packages; the `RRpackages` section is a suite of packages that are used to assist with reproducible reporting.
 You may not need these for your report, but we have included them as part of the base recommended packages.
 There is a second snippet for `pkgList` that includes all project-specific packages needed.
 Add as necessary.